-All appointments are held here in the comfort of my office located in the heart of downtown Decatur, which is ADA-accessible and intentionally set up to provide you with a break from the hustle of day-to-day living.
+All appointments are held here in the comfort of my office located in Oakhurst Village just south of the Decatur Square, which is ADA-accessible and intentionally set up to provide you with a break from the hustle of day-to-day living.

 My practice is called WellPath for a reason.

 I believe that wellness is a journey that all of us follow.
 Sometimes, a small course correction can make a world of difference.

 I do not “fix” people, because people are not broken.
 Instead, I work to enhance your quality of life by bolstering inner strengths, shifting old and unhelpful patterns, and teaching useful skills that can help you reach your goals.

 You deserve a life filled with joy, success, and fulfillment.
 And I believe that, together, we can make that happen.

 Click on the contact menu above to send me a message, ask a question, or get started on your wellness journey by signing up for a phone consult or initial session.